Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: , ,

 Nevertheless, throughout its lifespan, like many Fox characters the Flame combined superheroics, super-science, and sometimes horror to great effect.
 The spectacular "Atomic Generator" story in Wonderworld Comics #8 is a great example of the character at its best.
 It dramatizes the impact that unleashing atomic energy would have on the world well in advance of such stories becoming commonplace in the wake of the first uses of the atomic bomb.

 Wonderworld Comics is a highly sought-after series with a number of classic Lou Fine covers, and the competition to get them is fierce.
-A historically important title, there's a chance to get this There are a number of issues of this tough-to-get Wonderworld Comics series up for auction in the 2021 October 31-November 1 Sunday & Monday Comic Books Select Auction #122144 at Heritage Auctions.
+A historically important title, there's a chance to get a number of issues of this tough-to-get Wonderworld Comics series up for auction in the 2021 October 31-November 1 Sunday & Monday Comic Books Select Auction #122144 at Heritage Auctions.

 Wonderworld Comics #8 (Fox, 1939)